mattseabrook/v64tng/README.md

 `v64tng.exe` is a Windows x86_64 executable that is an attempt at re-creating the complete 7th Guest game engine from scratch.
-It is written in C++ and uses SDL2 for graphics, audio, and input.
+It is written in C++ and uses *TBD* for graphics, audio, and input.
 The game engine is designed to work dropped into the original game directory (regardless of where you purchased it/what version you have), and it is required to be used with the original game data files.

 **Table-of-Contents**
 - [Disclaimer](#disclaimer)